 Motorbikes also need a vignette, which must be fitted to the bike in a place which is easily accessible but cannot be dismantled or replaced.
-(Don’t ask- I have no idea where!)
+(Don’t ask- I have no idea how to do that!)

 IF YOUR VEHICLE IS OVER 3.5t, like ours, you need to pay 3.25 CHF/ day (minimum payment 25cHF) (visit this website here) and visit a manned border crossing in order to fill out the official paperwork.
 Yes, this includes motorhomes and people towing trailers or vehicles which together puts the total weight over 3.5t.
 You need to do this even if you are only travelling on back roads, so make sure you enter via a manned border crossing to avoid confusion or mistakes if you are over 3.5t.

-You do NOT need a vignette to travel on small roads if under 3.5t – but of course smaller roads take longer and requires a little more planning.
-After all, you wouldn’t want to turn down a small back street, get your motorhome stuck, scrape your belly on the floor and destroy your fresh water tank.
-That would be stupid… (Read the full story of our stupidity here.)
+You do NOT need a vignette to travel on small roads if under 3.5t – but of course smaller roads take longer and require a little more planning to avoid low bridges, narrow streets etc.

 As with most places we’ve visited so far in mainland Europe, motorhomes are well catered for.
-Signs are easily followed and the road, although steep, was easy to access.
+Signs are easily followed and the road, although steep, was easy to access, even pulling a trailer like we were.
 There are several parking areas and we were directed to park in the one right at the top (P4), which is about a 5-minute walk down to the Falls.
 It’s doable with a pushchair or a wheelchair, but anyone with limited mobility might find it a tough walk back up.
 There is disabled and bus parking at the bottom, so you might be able to park/ drop off there if you ask.